 - a timeline

-- the source of new funding
+- the strategy and source of new funding

 - the people and partners who will be involved in the plan